 Step 4: Prepare Olive-Pistachio Salsa

-While the couscous cooks, prepare salsa by combining olives, pistachios, parsley, garlic, fennel seeds, remaining ¼ cup olive oil, lemon juice, chili flakes, and salt; stir to combine.
+While the couscous cooks, prepare salsa by combining olives, pistachios, parsley, garlic, remaining 1/4 cup olive oil, lemon juice, chili flakes, and salt; stir to combine.

 Step 5: Add Salmon Back to Skillet